 If a page template is optimized for English content, will it fall apart when you localize it into French?
 When English is translated to most European languages, you need to deal with expansion, as most strings will be longer than the original.

 The shorter the English string, the longer the translation will usually be.
 For example, “FAQ” in English will become “Preguntas frecuentes” in Spanish.
-How will this be handled in your website’s template?
+How will this be handled by your website’s template?

 It seems that with our Translation Management System you don’t have to worry about the technical aspects, so this is money saved without any effort put into the localization project.
 Let us have a look at some other features which will save you time, and thereby money.